-Mexican Street Corn is a hit at every summer party!
-Sweet corn, cooked to crispy perfection and then drizzled in butter, sprinkled with sea salt, Cotija cheese, cilantro and finished with lime!
+Mexican Street Corn is a hit at every summer party.
+Sweet corn, cooked to crispy perfection and then drizzled in butter and lime, and sprinkled with sea salt, Cotija cheese, and cilantro!

 We love this corn and make it frequently.
 And not just on the BBQ.
 When the weather doesn’t cooperate I pop it under the broiler.
 It comes out great!
 Cotija cheese is a hard cheese made from cow’s milk that originated in Cotija Mexico.
 It comes in a block that is easily crumbled and can be found in most supermarkets.

 Cilantro, a powerhouse when it comes to antioxidants, also acts as a digestive aid and is known as a great detoxifying agent for those with high mercury levels.
-The power of herbs is truly amazing!
+The power of herbs is truly amazing.
 Some people have a hard time telling parsley and cilantro apart.
 Here is a little tool I teach my students…parsley starts with a “p” and the leaves are pointy.
-Cilantro starts with a “c” and the leaves are curvy… no my students aren’t five, but believe me once I tell them that little ditty they never forget it (and now neither will you.
-Seriously, try to forget, you won’t be able to).
+Cilantro starts with a “c” and the leaves are curvy… no my students aren’t five, but believe me once I tell them that little ditty they never forget it (and now neither will you.)

 The Recipe: Mexican Street Corn